 Read "Notice of Grant Award" letter and/or agreement carefully to make sure that every clause is understood completely.
-The "Notice of Contract Award" serves to notify the grantee that a grant is awarded, specifies grant terms and conditions and provides a legal basis for the obligation of funds.
-It normally includes the amount and date of the grant, the Catalog of Federal Domestic Assistance number (CFDA#) for those grants involving federal funds, possible accounting classification numbers, certifying official's signature and terms and conditions of the grant.
+The "Notice of Contract Award" serves to notify the grantee that a grant is awarded, specifies grant terms, conditions, and provides a legal basis for the obligation of funds.
+It normally includes the amount and date of the grant, the Assistance Listing Number (ALN#) for those grants involving federal funds, possible accounting classification numbers, certifying official's signature and terms and conditions of the grant.

-1. Determine contact person and telephone number for the funding agency.

-- 2. Determine contact person and telephone number for the applicable host organization.
+- 1. Determine contact person and telephone number for the funding agency. - 2.
+Determine contact person and telephone number for the applicable host organization.
 A host organization is the state, county or nonprofit organization that sponsors a grant.
-Funding is passed through that organization to your county department. - 3.
+Funding is passed through that organization to the county. - 3.
 Communicate with the funder's contact and request all applicable policies, laws, statutes, rules and requirements. - 4.
 Once information is received, focus is on fiscal, legal and administrative issues along with policies and procedures that affect the project throughout its life. - 5.
 Clarify and negotiate issues that might be confusing and troublesome or in conflict with the department's policies and procedures. - 6.
-Deliver the grant agreement to the County Attorney's Office for approval so that the agreement can be placed on the next commissioners' meeting to be signed. - 7.
+Deliver the grant agreement to the Grants Department for approval so that the agreement can be placed at the next commissioners' meeting to be signed. - 7.
 The Grants Department will return the signed agreement to the funder and will make a copy for you and for the grant file, unless otherwise directed.